 In fact, my parents, who were your average, decent, nominally Christian, basically educated but unsophisticated small-town white people, didn’t really say anything I can remember that was bad about black people.
 I expect the whole concept was so fantastically alien it eclipsed any concept of ethnic, leaving them at a loss for words.

 Still, there was that seventy-year head start with abolition; and that more liberal attitude, taking pride in its ornery non-American-ness.
 (It’s that unmistakable Canadian air of quiet, bemused Loyalist superiority, drawing on the enlightened authority of the Crown, that still drives some Americans bonkers.)

-And so we went back to our living rooms to watch Judy Garland singing “Swanee,” her face loaded with more boot-polish than the entire U.S. infantry, breathing a sigh of relief.
+And so we continued our unique Canadian program of perpetrating genocide against the people of the First Nations, and settled comfortably in our living rooms to watch Judy Garland singing “Swanee,” her face loaded with more boot-polish than the entire U.S. infantry, breathing a sigh of relief.

 We’d deal with black people when we had to.
 The possibility of black neighbors was not something we worried about, mainly because it seemed so unlikely.

 Unless, of course, some black sportsmen, or entertainers, or even scientists, found the charms of Whitby, Ontario—with its leafy park, the annual itinerant carnival, the Carnegie Library, year-round Christmas lights and the orange-cellophaned windows of Whitby Mall—irresistible.

 Thinking more about my mom, which reassures me that she’s still dead, I am reminded yet again about Trump’s comments that “the Squad” should “go back to their own countries.”

 My mom did the same thing with sofas.
 This is a direct analogy.
 She would invite a sofa into our home — say, in coral silk or blue brocade—cover it in heavy plastic and, for a while, the two would co-exist happily.